andy-a-d-nguyen/problem-solving-patterns/data-structures/singly-linked-lists/singly-linked-list.md

 - The function should accept an index
 - If the index is less than zero or greater than or equal to the length of the list, return null
 - Loop through the list until you reach the index and return the node at that specific index

+## Set

+Changing the value of a node based on its position in a linked list

+### Set Pseudocode

+- The function should accept a value and an index
+- Use the get function to find the specific node
+- If the node is not found, return false
+- If the node is found, set the value of that node to be the value passed to the function and return true